-An Athletic Trainer is "an educated and skilled professional specializing in the prevention, treatment, and rehabilitation of injuries common to participation in sport activities" as described by the National Athletic Trainers' Association (NATA).
-Athletic Trainers are integral members of the healthcare team, working in cooperation with physicians and other allied health personnel in settings such as secondary schools, colleges and universities, sports medicine clinics, professional sports programs, industrial settings and other healthcare environments.
+"Certified athletic trainers (ATCs) are medical experts in preventing, recognizing, managing and rehabilitating injuries that result from physical activity" as described by the National Athletic Trainers' Association (NATA).
+ATCs are integral members of the healthcare team, working under the direction of a licensed physician and in collaboration with other health care professionals, administrators, coaches, and parents.
+Career opportunities exist in settings such as college/university athletic departments, secondary school systems, professional sports, sports medicine clinics, corporate/industrial settings and other health care environments.

 The American Medical Association recognized athletic training as an allied health profession in 1990.
-As it has evolved into its present position as a recognized allied health profession, Athletic Training has undergone major educational reform.
+As athletic training has evolved into a recognized allied heath profession, the profession has undergone major educational reform.
+This reform includes the elimination of the Internship route to certification and the requirement that to be eligible to sit for the Board of Certification exam all candidates must graduate from a CAAHEP accredited athletic training education program.

-After graduating from an accredited professional education program, athletic trainers must pass the National Athletic Trainers' Association Board of Certification (NATABOC) certification exam to practice athletic training in all states except Texas.
+After graduating from an accredited professional education program, athletic trainers must pass the Board of Certification (BOC) certification exam to practice athletic training in all states except Texas.
 In order to legally practice athletic training in Texas individuals must pass the Texas Advisory Board of Athletic Trainers licensure examination.
-Additional licensure requirements for athletic training vary from state to state according to athletic training practice acts and state regulations that govern athletic training.
+Additional credentialing requirements for athletic training vary from state to state according to athletic training practice acts and state regulations that govern athletic training.